 The Win-Win Project covers a wide range of public policy issues, from juvenile cognitive behavioral therapy to nurse-family partnerships.
 When it comes to issues involving public health, it's important to use data to help inform policy decisions.
 The UCLA Center for Health Assessment is doing a terrific job highlighting important public health issues and showing how one can help take action.
 Check out their great work here:

-For another great example of a partner's work with data, see our post about Health Data Matters.
+For another great example of a customer's work with data, see our post about Health Data Matters.

 Learn how you can benefit from LiveStories.

-The UCLA is just one of many partners who use LiveStories to engage internal audiences, local partners, and the public.
+The UCLA is just one of many customers who use LiveStories to engage internal audiences, local partners, and the public.
 Request a demo today and learn how you can benefit from LiveStories.